cloud-66-internal/help.cloud66.com/_includes/how-to-guides/deployment/access-your-code.md

 ### Adding or updating GitHub accounts

-If you have access to multiple GitHub accounts, you will need to add each account separately.
-To  add more accounts:
+If you have access to multiple GitHub accounts or organizations, you will need to add each separately.
+To add more accounts or orgs:

 1. Log into your Cloud 66 Dashboard
 2. Click on your avatar (top right) and then *Account Settings*
 3. Click on *External Services* in the **Settings** panel (on the left)
-4. Click the *Configure GitHub app* link next to the GitHub app
+4. Click the *Configure GitHub app* link next to the GitHub app - you will be sent to GitHub to configure your access
-5. Click on the name of the account to add - you will be sent to GitHub to configure your access
+5. Click on the name of the GitHub account or organization you wish to add or update
-6. On the GitHub page, select the required repositories (or the entire account)
+6. Select the required repositories (or the entire account / org)
 7. Click *Authorize & Request*
 8. You will be redirected back to Cloud 66

 <div class="notice"><p markdown="1">
-💡 If the account you’ve added requires someone to approve access, you will need to get that approval before its repositories will be available via Cloud 66.
+💡 If the account or organization you’ve added requires someone to approve access, you will need to get that approval before its repositories will be available via Cloud 66.
 </p></div>